slegaitis/Java-Cheat-Sheet/README.md

      ActivityMainBinding binding = DataBindingUtil.setContentView(MainActivity.this, R.layout.activity_main);

  Things to note, data binding class is created after 1st build, ActivityMainBinding class is created if your xml file is name activity_main.xml if its other name e.g main_activity.xml binding class will be called MainActivityBinding.
+Concatinate strings with data binding: android:text="@{`At ` + String.valueOf(weather.formatedTime) + ` it will be`}"

  To bind data: